coq-tactician/coq-tactician.github.io/content/manual/coq-packages/_index.en.md

 The dummy package contains trivial implementations of Tactician commands.
 In particular:

-- `search` will generate an error.
-You should modify all instances of `search` to include the generated witness of the form `search with cache tac`.
-The dummy version will try to use the witness, but does not perform a new search when the witness fails.
+- `synth` will generate an error.
+You should modify all instances of `synth` to include the generated witness of the form `synth with cache tac`.
+The dummy version will try to use the witness, but does not perform a new proof search when the witness fails.
 - The tactic `tactician ignore tac` is simply a wrapper for `tac`.
 - The option `Unset Tactician Record` will do nothing.
 However, it will generate a warning.
 If you want to ignore this warning, you can surround these commands as follows: